cztomsik/napigen/README.md

 that it's often hard to guess how a certain thing should be mapped and it's much better if there's an easy way to hook into the mapping process and/or use the N-API directly.

-Specifically, there is no support for classes but it's possible to provide a JS constructor which will be called when a struct pointer is to be returned (see below).
+Specifically, there is no support for classes.

 ## Structs/tuples (value types)
 If you return a struct by value, it will be mapped to an anonymous object/array